-Cascades Gardens is a beautiful and interesting garden to visit in Derbyshire, in the historic village of Bonsall near Matlock.
+Cascades Gardens, a garden for meditation and wellbeing, is a peaceful and natural garden to visit in the historic village of Bonsall near Matlock, Derbyshire.
+Refreshments are available.

 The informal gardens have been designed to blend in with the spectacular natural landscape of rocks, cliffs and woodland.The Bonsall brook runs through the garden and flows over the ruined corn mill and many waterfalls which gives the house it’s name.
-In the winter the wate can be a torrent and in the summer a gentle trickle.
+In the winter the flow of water can be a torrent and in the summer it dries up to a gentle trickle.

 A wide range of plants in the garden are available for sale in the nursery.

 Alan Clements, who has been gardening for over 50 years can be booked for Garden Talks.
 Garden group visits are welcome.

 It seems that everyone is talking about mindfulness and wellbeing these days.
 Not surprising after 10 years of austerity.
 Perhaps it is a good sign that people want to put it all behind them and be more positive.